UNR-RoboticsResearchLab/hri_projects_2024/weeke/README.md

 Now you want to follow the instructions on the project's README page: https://github.com/alphacep/ros-vosk

-Now we're going to go back to our weekA directory to develop our nodes.
+Now we're going to go back to our weeke directory to develop our nodes.

 ## Speech Recognition